vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-spike/index.md

 *(For a team talented in backend development, but new to distributed systems)*

 * **Interpretation:** This team looks at the spike's results and sees significant risk.
 The testing and debugging friction isn't just an annoyance; it's a direct threat to their velocity.
 The "mental model" shift isn't a small hurdle; it's a major source of potential bugs.
 They conclude that the learning curve is too steep to climb while also trying to meet a critical 3-month business deadline.
-* **Your Architect's Log might read:** *"The spike was a huge success.
-It didn't tell us what we wanted to hear; it told us what we needed to know.
-It converted the 'unknown' risk of our inexperience into a 'known' and unacceptable one.
-For our team, right now, the upfront 'complexity tax' of EDA is too high to pay.
+* **Your Architect\'s Log might read:** *"The spike was a huge success.
+It didn\'t tell us what we wanted to hear; it told us what we needed to know.
+It converted the \'unknown\' risk of our inexperience into a \'known\' and unacceptable one.
+For our team, right now, the upfront \'complexity tax\' of EDA is too high to pay.
 Charging ahead would be setting the team up for failure."*
 * **Decision:** **You** make the mature, pragmatic decision to **pivot to a well-structured monolith** for the initial launch. **You** direct the team to use the spike's learnings to design the monolith with clean internal boundaries, ensuring the ticketing component is isolated and can be extracted into a service later.

 ---